 A limited number of booths will be set up for non-profit and governmental organizations so they can better acquaint the community with their services, projects, volunteer opportunities and fund-raising ventures.
-Such organizations interested in participating in the market need to contact the Market Manager.
+The market will also be providing an opportunity for Neighborhood growers to sell a limited amount of produce, plant starts, and eggs at a lower barrier.
+Such organizations and individuals interested in participating in the market need to contact the Market Manager.
 The Market Committee reserves the right to determine the specific number of booths that will be available to these groups.